Nitrokey/nitrokey-documentation/nitrokey3/index.rst

 .. contents:: :local:

-As of this writing the Nitrokey 3 is roughly identical with the Nitrokey FIDO2, from functionality point of view.
+As of this writing the Nitrokey 3 is roughly identical with the Nitrokey FIDO2, from a functionality point of view.
 The Nitrokey 3A and 3C additionally support NFC, while the Nitrokey 3 Mini does not support NFC.

 Future firmware updates will enable additional functionality and will be documented here accordingly.